 To date I have only tested this gun with Aguila subsonic ammunition — both 40gr and 60gr.
 When I first assembled it I had frequent failures to extract.
 PWS techs instructed me to file down the extraction groove of the barrel and that solved that problem.
 Then I had frequent failures to eject: The extractors would just drop the case before it hit the ejector, and even if it made it to the ejector more often than not it would fail to be kicked out the ejection port.
 This was a trickier problem.
 After some research the PWS techs concluded that the rim on Aguila 60gr .22LR is .269″ where a standard 22LR is .274″.
 They machined a primary extractor to account for the difference, but installing it didn’t completely eliminate the problem.

 What did make things run reliably was to cycle the bolt quickly (which one should do anyway).
 This helped mitigate the other quirk of this toggle action, which is that the bolt runs into resistance at the rear of the stroke where it has to cock the trigger.
 Unfortunately, because the toggle and stroke run so far to the rear you have to give up your firing grip to cycle this, so it’s not like a true Olympic toggle gun.
+(This is probably inevitable for a gun that maintains compatibility with the Ruger 10/22 platform.)
 But if you just tug on it with two fingers and follow through to the rear of the stroke it does run back and forth smoothly.